Tobacco and alcohol co-use among people with HIV (PWH) in Nairobi, Kenya

 Abstract

-Conclusions.
-Tobacco and alcohol co-use in PWH in Nairobi, Kenya is common.
+Conclusions: Tobacco and alcohol co-use in PWH in Nairobi, Kenya is common.
 This syndemic may require culturally appropriate and tailored treatment approaches, especially those targeting younger health strata and those with comorbid mental illness, to improve health outcomes.

 Published